Striveworks/valor/docs/getting_started.md

 evaluation = model.evaluate_classification(
     dataset=dataset,
     filters=[
-        Label.key == "animal" # with this filter, we're asking Velour to only evaluate how well our model predicted animals in each image
+        Label.key == "class_label" # with this filter, we're asking Velour to only evaluate how well our model predicted animals in each image
     ]
 ).wait_for_completion() # wait for the job to finish